UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Wiki_Export/Account_Services.md

     between an application being approved and it being created.

-If your sponsor does not receive the email, you can send them the link to your application directly (will look like <https://signup.rc.ucl.ac.uk/computing/requests/0000>).
+If your sponsor does not receive the email, you can send them the link to your application directly (which will look like <https://signup.rc.ucl.ac.uk/computing/requests/0000>).

 ## Accounts for visitors